Tony’s Take on: The Humble Twin from the Dollar Shave Club

 - If you decide to join Dollar Shave Club, I get a $5 coupon that I can apply to future orders from Dollar Shave Club.

-- If you click on the link to the Edge Gel for Sensitive Skin and actually buy it then I get a small commission that is a few pennies from Amazon for the referral.
+- If you click on the link to the Edge Gel for Sensitive Skin and actually buy it then I get a small commission of a few pennies from Amazon for the referral.

 - For the record, a few pennies from Amazon and/or $5 from Dollar Shave Club isn’t enough to make me give a good review to a bad product.
 Don’t get me wrong… I can be bought, but girlfriend, I can’t be bought cheap!
 So there! 🙂 (And if I ever *am* bought by a company, I’ll let ya know up front!
 LOL)